uhop/stream-json/README.md

 ### Packer

-`Packer` is a transform stream, which passes through a stream of events, optionally assembles keys, strings, and/or numbers from chunks, and adds new events with assembled values.
+`Packer` is a [Transform](https://nodejs.org/api/stream.html#stream_class_stream_transform) stream, which passes through a stream of events, optionally assembles keys, strings, and/or numbers from chunks, and adds new events with assembled values.
 It is a companion  for `Streamer`, which frees users from implementing the assembling logic, when it is known that keys, strings, and/or numbers will fit in the available memory.
 It operates in an [objectMode](http://nodejs.org/api/stream.html#stream_object_mode).

 ```js
 var Packer = require("stream-json/Packer");